 Create in Color with Sandy Allnock

 You might also note I used a wide brush for the background — this is a Cosmo Spin 30, and it does a nice job of releasing pigment.
-Other flat brushes can do a similar thing but I also like that I can make a thin line with it sometimes as needed as well.
+Other flat brushes can do a similar thing but I also like that I can make a thin line with it sometimes as well.
 My other brushes are Silver Black Velvet Round brushes and I most often reach for an #8 and #12.

 I’ll bet you have lots of stamp sets in your stash that would look simply amazing colored in rainbow order.
 Dragonflies provide a great starting point but no matter which MFT set you use to create your rainbow, we want to see them!
 Tag #mftstamps to make sure we can admire them.
 Happy coloring!